 CONSIDERATIONS

-I have considered the emotional and financial investment as well as the time and effort necessary to own a dog.
+I have considered the emotional and financial investment as well as the time and effort necessary to foster and own a dog.
 I have the devotion, time and money to provide the love, veterinary care, proper diet, shelter and exercise in order to ensure that my dog is well cared for.
 In anticipation of owning a dog, I have also considered the following:

 Other household members are excited about getting a dog.
 Yes No